getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 ## Primer: Tree Shaking

-Tree shaking allows a JavaScript bundler to remove unused code from the final bundle If you're not familiar with how it works and their advantages, we recommend [reading about it in our docs](https://docs.sentry.io/platforms/javascript/configuration/tree-shaking/) for more details.
+Tree shaking allows a JavaScript bundler to remove unused code from the final bundle.
+If you're not familiar with how it works and the advantages tree shaking brings, you can [learn more about it in our docs](https://docs.sentry.io/platforms/javascript/configuration/tree-shaking/).

-## Allow to remove iframe & shadow DOM support via a build-time flag
+## Made it possible to remove iframe & shadow DOM support via a build-time flag

 While rrweb allows you to capture more or less everything that happens on your page, some of the things it can capture may not be necessary for some users.
 For these cases, we now allow users to manually remove certain parts of the rrweb codebase they may not need at build time, reducing the bundle size.